Nikki Darling Reveals How #MeToo Can Fail Sex Workers

 Multiple women came forward with accusations of sexual violence against fellow adult film performer, James Deen, including Deen’s ex-girlfriend, Joanna Angel, who said that he was abusive in their relationship and shared that his fans are, “supporting a monster.”
-Lily LaBeau wasn’t even shooting a scene with Deen, when he walked onto her set.
-What followed was an incident that she described as, “the most traumatic thing that’s happened to me in my career.”
+Lily LaBeau said in a scene she shot with Deen he ignored her sexual boundaries and described an incident that was, “the most traumatic thing that’s happened to me in my career.”

 This should sound familiar because we recently saw Rose, Ashley, Uma, Gwyneth, and many other Hollywood actresses come forward with horrific accounts about Harvey Weinstein in a similar fashion.
 What followed was a rush of women and feminists from all over the country standing up against sexual violence and creating the #MeToo movement.